filecoin-project/filecoin-docs/reference/json-rpc/state.md

 }
 ```

-## StateSectorPreCommitInfo
+### StateSectorPreCommitInfo

-StateSectorPreCommitInfo returns the PreCommit info for the specified miner’s sector
+StateSectorPreCommitInfo returns the PreCommit info for the specified miner's sector.
+Returns nil and no error if the sector isn't precommitted.

+Note that the sector number may be allocated while PreCommitInfo is nil.
+This means that either allocated sector
+numbers were compacted, and the sector number was marked as allocated in order to reduce size of the allocated
+sectors bitfield, or that the sector was precommitted, but the precommit has expired.

 Perms: read

 Inputs:

 ```json
 [